Mental health during the COVID-19 pandemic: Impact on women

-Pregnant Women
+Pregnant women

-At the time of pregnancy, women who undergo mental distress negatively impact themselves and their child, therefore the Covid-19 pandemic plays a role in affecting women and their child through increased feelings of anxiety and depression.
+During pregnancy, women often experience heightened symptoms of depression and anxiety.
+The COVID-19 pandemic caused an increase in stress and anxiety for nearly everyone worldwide, but more vulnerable groups such as pregnant women, were especially at risk of suffering the psychological effects.
+The pandemic resulted in heightened mental health issues for vulnerable groups, such as pregnant and postpartum women, because of the 'physiological and psychological changes' the body undergoes during the stages of pregnancy.
+Women who were already experiencing an increase in stress, depression, and anxiety due to the changes in hormones that occur during pregnancy, suffered an increase in symptoms associated with mental health issues as the pandemic progressed.

-Covid-19 increases fear and worries of vulnerability due to the unclear understanding of how Covid-19 impacts pregnancy.
-A 2020 study in China of 4,124 pregnant women found that after they learned that Covid-19 could be spread from human to human their scores on the Edinburgh Postnatal Depression Scale were much higher.
+COVID-19 increases fear and worries of vulnerability due to the unclear understanding of how COVID-19 impacts pregnancy.
+A 2020 study in China of 4,124 pregnant women found that after they learned that COVID-19 could be spread from human to human their scores on the Edinburgh Postnatal Depression Scale were much higher.
 They showed increased anxiety levels, depression levels, and suicidal thoughts.

 A 2020 study in Canada of 1,987 pregnant women showed results that 37% of the women showed depression symptoms, 46.3% showed high anxiety levels, and 67.6% showed an increase in pregnancy-correlated anxiety.

-Pregnant women that tested positive for Covid-19 faced complications including preterm birth, premature rupture of membranes, fetal distress, stillbirth, and placental infections.
+Pregnant women that tested positive for COVID-19 faced complications including preterm birth, premature rupture of membranes, fetal distress, stillbirth, and placental infections.

 More than one third of Beck Anxiety Inventory (BAI) and Beck Depression Inventory (BDI) scores in pregnant women were above normal during the pandemic in a study conducted by Durankus.

-The possible threats that Covid-19 put on the mother and child's life and how it could possibly impact proper prenatal care correlated to higher levels of stress, depression and anxiety.
+The possible threats that COVID-19 put on the mother and child's life and how it could possibly impact proper prenatal care correlated to higher levels of stress, depression and anxiety.
 Anxiety in pregnant women increased as they thought about the possibility of being infected, changing birth plans, running out of food or essentials, and the uncertainty of how Covid would impact their labor process.

-Latina Immigrant Women
+Latina immigrant women

-A 2018-2020 study found that Latina immigrants declared facing discrimination and stigma from others who believed that they had the Covid-19 disease.
+A 2018-2020 study found that Latina immigrants declared facing discrimination and stigma from others who believed that they had the COVID-19 disease.
 This kind of treatment impacted or even worsened their mental health.
 Latina immigrants were given an increase in caregiving roles with little support from others during the pandemic which played a role in their poor mental health and wellbeing.

 Studies have shown higher levels of depression and anxiety in Latina immigrants compared to before the pandemic.
-Latina immigrants already dealt with economic stress before the pandemic but Covid-19 escalated their stress through isolation, fear, lack of support, services and resources.
+Latina immigrants already dealt with economic stress before the pandemic but COVID-19 escalated their stress through isolation, fear, lack of support, services and resources.